Biology Undergraduate Major (BS, HBS)

 Track I Physics | ||

-*GENERAL PHYSICS and *GENERAL PHYSICS and *GENERAL PHYSICS (required for most human health professions) | ||
++*GENERAL PHYSICS and *GENERAL PHYSICS and *GENERAL PHYSICS (required for most human health professions) | ||

-Track II Computational and Quantitative Applications | ||
+Track II Quantitative and Computational Applications | ||

-USE AND ABUSE OF DATA: CRITICAL THINKING IN SCIENCE and PYTHON FOR MOLECULAR BIOLOGISTS | ||
+USE AND ABUSE OF DATA: CRITICAL THINKING IN SCIENCE | ||

 FOUNDATIONS OF BIOLOGICAL DATA SCIENCES and COMPUTATIONAL APPROACHES FOR BIOLOGICAL DATA | ||